 This website contains information collected from public and private resources.
 InfoTracer.com cannot confirm that information provided below is accurate or complete.
 Please use information provided by InfoTracer.com responsibly.

-The death records are death notices, obituaries or files kept by cemeteries and burial homes.
-They reveal the cause of death, death certificate filing state, county and city, deceased's address and family members, siblings, parents, household size, place and date of birth.
+The death records are death notices, obituaries, or files kept by cemeteries and burial homes.
+They reveal the cause of death, death certificate filing state, county and city, deceased's address, family members, siblings, parents, household size, place, and date of birth.

-The family records section of our report has a wide range of data regarding the deceased's family life.
-The following marital and family data can be found, if available: children's ages and names, parents and siblings' names, and marriage history (marriages, divorces, spouse's names).
+Our report’s family records section has a wide range of data regarding a person’s family life.
+Among the marital and family that data can be found, if available, is parents’ names, or siblings' names, and more.

-As for the personal records, get ready to receive a well-documented report section, with your person of interest's address, date of birth, education, occupation, email address, marriages, divorces, relatives, assets and net worth, business associates, nicknames/aliases and more!
+As for the personal records, get ready to receive well-documented findings, with your person of interest's address, date of birth, education, occupation, email address, assets, business associates, and more personal information.

 Vital records document a person's major life events, such as birth, marriages, and divorces.
-Therefore, the information extracted will consist of full name, date of birth, gender, birthplace, parents, marriage, marriage date, spouse' age and name, date and place of the divorce filing.
+Therefore, our report could reveal full name, birth records, divorce records, marriage records, gender, parents, marriage date, spouse's age, name, date and place of the divorce.

-You can easily find death records online by using Infotracer.com, Ancestry.com or by searching for your state’s Department of State Health Services website, under the Vital Statistics Office section.
+You can easily find death records online by using Infotracer.com or by searching for your state’s Department of State Health Services website, under the Vital Statistics Office section.
 You need the individual’s name and the state where the death occurred.

 State agencies sometimes allow free access to their online database of death records via searchable death indexes & records websites.
 Other sources could be Infotracer.com, the National Center for Health Statistics and the Vital Records section from Archives.gov’s Archives Library Information Center (ALIC).